It’s not easy.

 It comes back to reputation

-In many ways, we’re struggling with the same types of issues we encounter when trying to find a reputable online resource, except this time, there’s even more at stake.
+In many ways, we’re struggling with the same issues we encounter when trying to find a reputable online resource — except this time, there’s even more at stake.

-Hands-on professional technical support can be expensive; it can even surpass the cost of the computer itself.
-You’re also putting your security and privacy at risk when giving a technician the unfettered access to your computer he or she will need to do the job.
+Hands-on professional technical support can be expensive.
+It can even surpass the cost of the computer itself.
+You’re also putting your security and privacy at risk when giving a technician the unfettered access to your computer they need to do the job.

 Start by looking for local advice